mathiassamyn/PortGame/README.md

 ## Get started ##

-*This tutorial will tell you how you can get the project running locally on a Windows computer.
-Please note that the game has been designed for IPad sized devices, and that you should use a screen of this size to have the full experience.*
+*This tutorial will tell you how you can get the project running locally on a Windows computer.*

 ### Getting the project ###